phac-nml/mob-suite/README.md

 backgrounds.
 The MOB-suite is designed to be a modular set of tools for the typing and reconstruction of plasmid sequences from WGS assemblies.

+The MOB-suite depends on a series of databases which are too large to be hosted in git-hub.
+They can be downloaded or updated by running mob_init or if running any of the tools for the first time, the databases will download and initialize automatically.
+However, they are quite large so the first run will take a long time depending on your connection and speed of your computer.

 ### MOB-cluster
 This tool creates plasmid similarity groups using fast genomic distance estimation using MASH.
 Plasmids are grouped into clusters using single-linkage clustering and the cluster codes provided by the tool provide an approximation of operational taxonomic units OTU’s